duluca/document-ts/README.md

   }
 ```

-- Implement the `CollectionFactory` class, so that you can run Mongo queries without having to specify the collection and TypeScript type name every time you can a query.
+- Implement the `CollectionFactory` class, so that you can run Mongo queries without having to call `getDbInstance` or specify the collection and TypeScript type name every time you run a query.
 CollectionFactory provides convenience functions like `find`, `findOne`, `findOneAndUpdate`, `findWithPagination` and similar, while also handling `hydration` tasks, such as serializing getters and child documents.

 ```js
   class UserCollectionFactory extends CollectionFactory<User> {